simonswu23/Scripts/README.md

 - Finale
   - Fairy
   - Special
-  - bp: 100
+  - bp: 40
-  - acc: 80
+  - acc: 60
   - All Foes
-  - For each foe hit, restores all allies HP by 1/6
+  - Launches three random attacks at target (additively scaling in damage, each with own acc checks).
+Each hit restores 1/6 HP to allies.

 - Psychic Noise
   - Psychic